1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 ## Learnings from Computer Science

+### Comparision to Beginning of the year
 Through this trimester I have learned many things about coding and effective ways to use it.
 These strategies range from variables to kanban boards.
 In the beginning I was clueless of how computer science worked and struggled with getting my passwords set up.
-Now I have improved to the points where I can create many different linse of code.
+Now I have improved to the points where I can create many different lines of code.
 In this Blog I will show you some of the many things I have learned this trimester.

 ### Sprint 1: Machine Setup and Basic Fundamentals